 During the War, the Luftwaffe specifications for Beobachtungsuhr, observation watches (abbreviated to B-Uhr) were for an indirectly-driven centre seconds hand with stop-seconds function, black dial, radium-coated numerals and hands, precision in timekeeping at temperatures down to 20°C below zero, grey brass or steel case, and a strap, with loops riveted over the bar between the lugs, and extra long so it could be worn over a flying suit.

-A typical watch of this type is the IWC Big Pilots Watch, 1940, with the calibre 52T S.C. (the S.C. stands for central seconds) pocket watch movement dating back to an 1888 design.
+A typical watch of this type is the IWC Big Pilots Watch, reference 431, 1940, with the calibre 52T S.C.
+The S.C. stands for Seconde au Centre, central seconds, and the T for tirette, stop seconds, a complication that IWC added to the original pocket watch movement, Calibre 52, dating back to an 1888 design, in order to bring it into line with the Luftwaffe specifications.
 IWC made about 1,200 of these, 1,000 delivered to the Luftwaffe, and 200 to the British Royal Navy.
 Its 55 mm case made it the largest IWC watch ever (photo from the book Engineering Time Since 1868, courtesy IWC).

 Tourby is a German company based in Westfalen that sells online, with the possibility of choosing from various options so that you can personalize your watch.
 The Pilot Automatic is the classic pilot’s watch, 42 mm in diameter, 12.7 mm thick, with solid caseback engraved with a map of Europe.
 The piece is not branded, like several of the B-Uhr type watches included here.
 The SuperLuminova dial provides excellent visibility in the dark.
 The movement is the ETA 2824-2 automatic, with stop-seconds or hacking seconds (when you pull out the crown to set the time, the second hand stops, so you can synchronize it precisely to the second and keep an eye on how the watch is performing in terms of accuracy) and a power reserve of 38-42 hours.
 Waterproof to 200 metres depth.
 The watch is fitted with a leather strap, and you can choose from their selection of straps.
 Price €1,000.
 Take a look at http://www.tourbywatches.com/; they don’t have a shopping cart, you just order by email.